rkooverjee/Resume/index.md

 -	The AD team within NAB are now managing the AD environment and ensuring it is more secured.
 -	An improvement of service to the internal tech teams resulting in faster delivery of projects.

-**Project: Infrastructure Cloud Migration**
--	Completed the analysis of the current bank’s infrastructure and the applications running on it to determine which of these applications and infrastructure can be migrated to the cloud.

 ### ANZ BANKING CORPORATION – SENIOR PROJECT MANAGER ###
 #### August 2008 – November 2018 ####